ItsNannerpuss/trustymail/README.md

 # trustymail

-Trustymail mail server trust manager.
-Takes a list of addresses or domains of trusted senders and generates whitelists in Postgrey, SpamAssassin, etc.
+Takes a list of email addresses or domains of trusted senders and generates whitelist files for Postgrey, SpamAssassin, etc.

 ## Running

+The sender list should be a plaintext file with one email address or domain per line.
+Comments prefixed with *#* are permitted.

     -S: Path to the sender list.
     -A: Path to the spamassassin whitelist. (optional)
     -P: Path to the postgrey whitelist. (optional)

+Example:

 `python trustymail.py -S ~/senders.txt -A /etc/spamassassin/local_whitelist.cf -P /etc/postgrey/whitelist_clients.local`